yasir2000/openwrt-oldwiki-md/PPTPDHowto.rst

 172.16.1.1:}}}
 Change this if you want a different IP address.
 There is no need to restart ''pptpd'' if you change this file, because it is used by ''pppd'' as soon as the next connection arrives.
 The file contains options for ''pppd'', see ''man pppd'' on a Linux system for more information on the options available.

+/!\ ''ppp'' has obsoleted this option (as of v2.4.3-7).
+In order to assign the local IP address of the server end of the tunnel, include the ''localip'' option in your ''/etc/pptpd.conf''.
+For example:
+{{{
+localip 172.16.1.1
+}}}

 == Configure Tunnel Remote IP Addresses ==
 Add lines to ''/etc/ppp/chap-secrets'' for each client.
 The format is: